tejangupta/Kafka-Sensor/README.md

 ## Update the credential in .env file and run below command to run your application in docker container

-Create .env file in root dir of your project if it is not available paste the below content and update the credentials
+Create .env file in root dir of your project if it is not available to paste the below content and update the credentials
 ```
 API_KEY=asgdakhlsa